SyndicateClu/TMQBFFL/Constitution.md

 ### Yearly Dues

 - The Yearly Dues for the league are \$20 per team
-- For the 2020 season this must be paid before the start of the regular season
-- Starting with the 2021 season yearly dues must be paid 2 weeks before the start of the yearly rookie draft
+- Yearly dues must be paid 2 weeks before the start of the yearly rookie draft

 ### Penalties